Ranjan Wijeratne: Political career

 Wijeratne resigned from all government posts and his commission when he went into active politics in 1988 when he was appointed Chairman of the United National Party.
 He later went on to become the General Secretary of the Party.
 Wijeratne led the party in 1988 Presidential elections followed by the 1989 General Elections.
 Wijeratne was appointed a National List member of parliament in 1989 and was appointed as Minister of Foreign Affairs and State Minister of Defence by President Ranasinghe Premadasa.
 Wijeratne invariably made many enemies due to his tough position.
 He was equally hawkish in dealing with Liberation Tigers of Tamil Eelam (LTTE) and Janatha Vimukthi Peramuna (JVP) militants.
 Having established Operation Combine, he masterminded the JVP near rout in 1989 and the LTTE was to follow.

 Death

-He was assassinated on 2 March 1991, by the LTTE organisation using a remote controlled car bomb while he was travelling to his office in Colombo on Havelock Road, during rush hour killing 19 people including the minister and five bodyguards and 13 civilian bystanders.
+Wijeratne was killed on 2 March 1991, by the LTTE organisation using a remote controlled car bomb while he was travelling to his office in Colombo on Havelock Road, during rush hour.
+The bomb killedg 19 people, including the minister, 5 bodyguards and 13 civilian bystanders.
 Ironically, two days before his assassination Wijeratne laughed off the LTTE threats to his life saying "Good Luck to them".
 He was known to have a hard line stance towards the LTTE.

 Wijeratne was posthumously promoted to the rank of General of the Volunteer Force of the Army and Kotelawala Defence Academy (now Kotelawala Defence University) at its second convocation, conferred an honorary degree of Doctor of Law (LLD) (Honoris Causa).

 In 2008, Tamil Tigers alleged that Ranjan Wijeratne tried to kill their leader Velupillai Prabhakaran during the 1990 peace process.